-Welcome to Tell Me Something Tuesday.
-A weekly discussion post here on Rainy Day Ramblings where I discuss a wide range of topics from books to blogging.
+Tell Me Something Tuesday is a weekly discussion post here on Rainy Day Ramblings where I discuss a wide range of topics from books to blogging.
 Weigh in and join the conversation by adding your thoughts in the comments.
 If you want to do your own post, grab the question and answer it on your blog.

 Who are your favorite romantic couples?

 Since we are in February and nearing Valentine's Day, I couldn't resist doing a love themed post.
 I am not the biggest romance reader, but I won't deny that I always appreciate a well written romantic relationship.
 I can't decide if I like the romances that start out antagonistic, the whole opposites attract and they can't stand each other at first routine, or the sweet life long friends who realize they have romantic feelings for one another.
 I adore both of these tropes.
 Today, I decided to put together a short list of my favorite romantic couples, and I am certain I will miss a few, but you can all help me fill in the ones I forget.
 So let's see who is on my list of favorite romantic couples:

 Kate and Curran from the Kate Daniels Series by Ilona Andrews: Last year, I finally discovered this wildly popular series, and I found out that had been missing out.
 This is one of the best UF series out.
 For all of you romance lovers, fear not, it has a fantastic romance.
 One that starts out antagonistic.
 It takes a few books before they get together, and when they do, it is totally worth the wait.
 I love that their relationship still has its ups and downs.
 There are moments of jealousy and doubt, which are quite funny, but in the end, Kate and Curran are completely devoted to one another.
 Love them!